BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 #### Keras and MobileNet

-[MobileNet](https://keras.io/applications/#mobilenet) is a pre-trained model which gives reasonably good image classification accuracy,  occupying relatively little  space (17 MB).
+[MobileNet](https://keras.io/applications/#mobilenet) is a pre-trained model which gives reasonably good image classification accuracy while occupying relatively little  space (17 MB).
 In this example, the ML library [Keras](https://keras.io) is used.
 Keras supports transfer learning by accessing several pre-trained models via the API.

-Building model requires the following steps:
+Building the model requires the following steps:

 1. Importing the pre-trained model and adding the dense layers
 2. Loading training data
 3. Training the model.

+I will explain those steps in the next sections.

 #### Importing Pre-trained Model and Adding Layers

 The following Python code imports MobileNet.
-Mobilenet's last layer consists of 1000 neurons, one for each class for which it was originally trained for.
+Mobilenet's last layer consists of 1000 neurons, one for each class for which it was originally trained.
 Since we want to train the network for different classes, e.g., dog breeds, we have to discard the last layer.
-If the dog breed classifier is to identify 120 different breeds, we need 120 neurons in the final layer.
+If the dog breed classifier is to identify 120 different breeds, then we need 120 neurons in the final layer.
 This can be done using the following code.

 	base_model=MobileNet(weights='imagenet',include_top=False) #imports the mobilenet model and discards the last 1000 neuron layer.